-Septic systems: Failing septic systems are a potential source of bacteria and nutrients within the LEFWRW.
+Septic systems: Failing septic systems are a potential source of bacteria within the MCW.
 Septic systems generally do not discharge directly into a waterbody, but their effluents may leach into groundwater or pond at the surface where they can be washed into surface waters via stormwater runoff events.
 All the counties in the watershed follow the state rules IAC 6-8.3-52 (general sewage disposal requirements) and IAC 6-8.3-55 (violations; permit denial and revocation) regarding septic systems.
 Failures are typically identified through public complaints and the sale of older properties which have not passed inspection.

-Wildlife: Deer, geese, ducks, raccoons, turkeys, and other animals are recognized as potential contributors of bacteria and nutrients to the LEFWRW.
+Wildlife: Deer, geese, ducks, raccoons, turkeys, and other animals are recognized as potential contributors of bacteria to the MCW.